Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

     - ![Check](../../Assets/Icons/Check.png "[Check]") (Checkmark): The attribute is a calculated field.
     - ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is no calculated field.

     > [Info] The value of an attribute marked as "Calculated field" is not manually modified.
 Instead of that, the value is calculated, through an ETL mapping, from other attribute or attributes in the same entity.

-[comment]: <> (Simon: Bitte prüfen.
-Kann man das im UI einstellen?
-Oder Ist ein Interner Datentyp?)
+For detailed information, see [Manage the ETL mappings](../Operation/01_ManageETLMappings.md).

 ### Update attribute key